 - Erosional flows during the construction phase have caused negative impact on the status of Krumovitsa River, due to the covering of the riverbed with sludge below the mining area. - The presence of sludge in the riverbed and its metal contents was not registered and discussed during the preparation of the Ada Tepe EIA/AA reports.
-Having in mind the good quality of these reports, such omission is unusual if the sludge was present at the time. - Currently the sludge contains Arsenic and other metals exceeding the EQS limits for sediments.
-This is a great matter of concern due to the direct contact between the surface and groundwater bodies in the area, because the drinking groundwater sources of the city of Krumovgrad are located in the terraces of the river close to the town downstream the mine.
+Having in mind the good quality of these reports, such an omission is unusual if the sludge was present at the time.

-- Such concern is not relevant to the fresh water source of the Ada Tepe mine itself, because its groundwater source is located upstream of the mine... - Concerning the Monitoring Plan of the investor, monitoring of river sediments and testing tissue samples from the fish fauna during the construction and the operational phase was not taken into consideration at all, thus eventual pollution during every rainfall may remain unregistered. - The affected Greek party /within the meaning of the Espoo Convention/ agreed on the project's implementation only if transfer of any kind of sediments from the project's facilities to the Krumovitsa River is avoided. - During rainfall "non contact" surface waters from the industrial mining area are collected and some part is dumped directly into the river, instead of being reused.
-Eventual contents of dust or heavy metals and other pollutants in these waters are unknown for the time being.
-This is happening in breach of a basic European principle written down in article 191 TFEU, namely that:
+- Currently the sludge contains arsenic and other metals exceeding the EQS limits for sediments.
+This is a great matter of concern due to the direct contact between the surface and groundwater bodies in the area, because the drinking groundwater sources of the city of Krumovgrad are located in the terraces of the river close to the town downstream the mine. - Such concern is not relevant to the fresh water source of the Ada Tepe mine itself, because its groundwater source is located upstream of the mine... - Concerning the Monitoring Plan of the investor, the monitoring of river sediments and testing tissue samples from the fish fauna during the construction and the operational phase was not taken into consideration at all.
+Thus, pollution occurring during each rainfall may remain unregistered. - The affected Greek party (within the meaning of the Espoo Convention) agreed on the project's implementation only if 'transfer of any kind of sediments from the project's facilities to the Krumovitsa River' is avoided. - During rainfall, 'non-contact' surface waters from the industrial mining area are collected and some part is dumped directly into the river, instead of being reused.
+The content of dust or heavy metals and other pollutants in these waters are currently unknown.
+This is happening in breach of a basic European principle, set forth in Article 191 of the TFEU, namely that: